Virus pandemic reshaping air travel as carriers struggle

 In a survey commissioned by an airline trade group, the biggest concern of travellers was the possibility of sitting next to an infected person.

-Standard & Poor's (S&P) said this week that the industry's prospects have gone “from bad to worse”, with global air traffic dropping by up to 70 per cent this year.
+Standard & Poor's said this week that the industry's prospects have gone "from bad to worse," with global air traffic dropping by up to 70 per cent this year.
 In May, S&P said a 55 per cent drop was a worst-case scenario.

 "It's going to be a slower and more uneven recovery than one might have expected," S&P analyst Philip Baggaley said.